 At the moment, there is only one credit card linked to Qantas Business Rewards: The Westpac BusinessChoice Rewards Platinum Credit Card.
 This product allows you and your business to earn points through your Qantas Business Rewards account and also includes benefits such as complimentary insurance cover.
 Here are some of the features of the Westpac BusinessChoice Rewards Platinum card:

 - Earn rate.
-You’ll earn 1 Qantas Point per $1.50 spent on eligible purchases.
+Earn 0.75 Qantas Points for every $1.50 you spend on eligible purchases.

 - Competitive rate.
 The interest rate offered on this card is competitive when compared to other business rewards cards on the market.